-The performance of the Board and executives is reviewed on an annual basis both collectively and individually.
-The performance criteria takes into account each Director's and Executive's contribution to setting the direction, strategy and financial objectives of the consolidated entity, and monitoring compliance with regulatory requirements and ethical standards.
-During the course of the current financial year the Nomination and Remuneration Committee has reviewed the performance of all Directors and executives within the consolidated entity.
-Short term incentives may then be awarded by the Committee in accordance with the level of performance of each executive.
+The performance of the Board, Board Committees, individual Directors and executives is reviewed on an annual basis both collectively and individually.
+The performance criteria takes into account each Director's and Executive's contribution to setting the direction, strategy and financial objectives of the Consolidated Entity, and monitoring compliance with regulatory requirements and ethical standards.
+During the course of the current financial year the Nomination and Remuneration Committee has reviewed the performance of the Board, Board Committees and all Directors and executives within the Company in accordance with the evaluation process.
+Short term incentives may be awarded by the Committee in accordance with the level of performance of each executive.